Objective

 1. With the class, compile a list of goods and services that the students have made use of in the past 24 hours.
 Determine which are public goods and services.

 2. Explain that taxes pay for public services.
-To consider differing views on the role of taxes in paying for public services, lead classroom reading of Trudeau Government has failed to produce promised tax relief and "Tax freedom day?"
+To consider differing views on the role of taxes in paying for public services, lead classroom reading of Were you happy working for the government until June 10? and "Tax freedom day?"
 Not really.

 KEY QUESTIONS